LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Fix spMFDeleteObject to delete a single object to include changed Wrapper module
 #.
 Resolve issue with specifying a tablename in spMFClassTableStats
 #.
 Add removal of redundant class records in spMFUpdateMFilesToMFSQL
+#.
+Exclude running full spMFClassTableStats for each batch

 4.9.27.68
 ~~~~~~~~~